 Media research is likely to be the hardest part.
 This involves finding media outlets that you want to get coverage from – whether it be newspapers, magazines, blogs, radio shows, or YouTube vlogs – and then finding contact details allowing you to get in touch.
 Try to understand the content and tone of each outlet so that you can alter your pitch dependent on the media outlet your contacting.
 Online reputation management (ORM) is essential in the modern business marketplace.

 Upgrading your email service could be helpful if you plan to send bulk emails.
 It could also be useful if you plan on sending large files online such as electronic press kits or video files.
 You may need to pay for such an email service, but the convenience is likely to be worth the cost so that you don’t have to deal with email congestion.

 Have a strong email subject line

 The subject line of your emails needs to grab readers, otherwise no-one will open your emails and no-one will read your press release.
 Try to find the most interesting point and make this your focus.
-Don’t be afraid of being too clickbaity – a good subject line often has to be clickbaity to get people to click on it, especially as media outlets could be getting tens if not hundreds of emails a day.
+Don’t be afraid of being a bit like clickbait – a good subject line often has to be clickbaity to get people to click on it, especially as media outlets could be getting dozens if not hundreds of emails a day.

 Follow up your emails

-Once you’ve emailed every media outlet you can think of, send follow up emails to those that haven’t responded.
+Once you have emailed every media outlet you can think of, send follow up emails to those that haven’t responded.
 Allow a few days for people to get back to you so that you don’t come across too pushy.
-If you’re lucky enough to get any positive responses, make sure to thank them for their coverage.
+If you are lucky enough to get any positive responses, make sure to thank them for their coverage.
 If no-one gets back to you, don’t despair – not every PR campaign is successful and you may need to simply readjust your strategy and try a new campaign with a new angle.